bromlu/Language-Translation-Project/README.md

 ty6 : first appeared on line 2
 ```

-The program will also output a abstract data tree into a pdf file.
+The program will also output a abstract data tree into a pdf file and open it for the user to see.

-## Method 1: Python Lexer and Recursive Decent Parser

 ### Run